 To overcome this digital transformation challenge, find ways to simplify and streamline your digital systems.
 This doesn’t necessarily mean getting rid of the software, but rather seeing your system as a holistic whole.
 The different platforms need to be connected in order to create a seamless employee experience that can drive effective business results.

 2. Digital Adoption

-Bringing on new tools means onboarding your employees.
-The digital transformation challenge here is emphasizing the second part of this equation: the employee.
-Successful digital transformation effort puts the human experience in the center of all processes.
+A new software tool always means onboarding your employees.
+The digital transformation challenge here is emphasizing the human in this equation: the employee.
+Successful digital transformation effort puts the human experience at the center of all processes.

-The decision to invest in a new tool is not one that was made by accident.
+The decision to invest in a new tool is carefully made.
 You analyzed the data and decided that this was the best move for your business — to increase employee productivity or drive customer retention.
 But without true adoption, that expensive tool with sky-high promise, is going to drag you down, rather than take you further.

-Digital tools tend to vary by interface, functions, features and usage.
-It can not be assumed that employees will pick up the necessary skills based on experience with similar platforms.
+Digital tools tend to vary by interface, functions, features, and usage.
+It can not be assumed that employees will simply pick up the necessary skills based on experience with similar platforms.
 This is the gap between human beings and the technology that we’ve created.
 Top businesses, like Hewlett Packard, Red Hat, and PwC use a Digital Adoption Platform (DAP) to accelerate onboarding, enable self-service support, provide actionable insights, and ultimately, to ensure positive ROI on investments.

-Another digital transformation challenge is keeping up with latest technologies, and on the other side of the coin, keeping up the number of transformations occurring internally.
-Today’s new challenges are in AI, ML, and IoT: how do we leverage those?
-The solution is staying one step ahead.
+Another digital transformation challenge is keeping up with the latest technologies, and on the other side of the coin, keeping up the number of transformations occurring internally.

 5. Competing priorities

 A business always has a running checklist of “urgent” initiatives that you need to take care of and you can only pursue so many initiatives at once without spreading your resources and focus too thin.
-The challenge is choosing which ones to bring to live.
-Remember, digital transformation is marathon, not a sprint.
+The challenge is choosing which ones to bring to life.
+Remember, digital transformation is a marathon, not a sprint.

 Successful digital transformation requires a transformation of security as well.
-Some of the largest companies in the world have fell victim to cyber attacks.
-IP, personal information, and finances are at risk.
-In the digital world, contained enterprise networks of the past no longer exist.
-Security must be embedded directly into all applications.
+Some of the largest companies in the world have fallen victim to cyber attacks.
+We now know that security must be embedded directly into all applications.

 7. Defining Success

 The productivity paradox, first articulated in the 1970’s, describes the phenomenon that despite the influx of computer technology, actual productivity was stagnant.
 If technology is supposed to make us more productive, why don’t we see gains in productivity?
-What studies have shown is that the way we measure productivity may be the problem.
+Studies have continued to show that the way we measure productivity may be the problem.